Importing TXF files into TurboTax Desktop (Mac or Windows)

 Art Needs additional details (see your TXF Import Guide)

-For stock, vehicles, digital assets, and art, Charity Record generates a TXF Import Guide with the exact values to enter.
-Download it from the TXF export page.
+For stock, vehicles, digital assets, and art, Charity Record generates a TXF Import Guide with guidance.
+Open it from the TXF preview page, or see Exporting and Printing Your Donations for an overview of all export formats.

 Troubleshooting